 Sales of purchased oil are a function of the volumes and prices of purchased oil sold to customers.
-We are a firm shipper on the Gray Oak pipeline and we may elect to utilize purchased oil to fulfill portions of our commitments.
+We are a firm shipper on the Gray Oak pipeline and we may utilize purchased oil to fulfill portions of our commitments.
 The continuance of this practice in the future is based upon, among other factors, our pipeline capacity as a firm shipper and the quantity of our lease production which may contribute to our pipeline commitments.
-During the first and second quarters of 2024, we had no sales of purchased oil due to fulfilling our Gray Oak pipeline commitments with our lease production.
-During the third quarter of 2024, we utilized purchased oil to fulfill portions of our commitments.
-We expect to continue fulfilling our Gray Oak pipeline commitments primarily with our lease production in the foreseeable future.
+For the six months ended June 30, 2024, we had no sales of purchased oil due to fulfilling our Gray Oak pipeline commitments with our lease production, which we expect to continue doing in the foreseeable future.